aaronodonoghue96/welcome-to-cork/README.md

 ## Deployment

 - The steps taken to deploy this project to GitHub Pages were as follows:
+  - Login to GitHub.
+  - Go to the project repository aaronodonoghue96/welcome-to-cork.
+  - Click on the Settings button.
-  - Navigating to the Settings tab in the GitHub repository for this project
+  - Select the Pages option in the vertical menu on the left.
-  - Selecting the master branch from the source section drop-down menu in the settings tab
+  - Select "main" as the branch from the source dropdown menu.
-  - After selecting the master branch, the page was refreshed with a detailed ribbon display to indicate it had been deployed successfully.
+  - Click Save.
+  - The site is now deployed.

 - The live link can be found here - https://aaronodonoghue96.github.io/welcome-to-cork/index.html